CUIndependent/CUIndependent/styles/swift.md

 #Swift Specific styles

-- Use 4 spaces as the indentation for all swift files.
-Do not use tabs.
 - Do not use semicolons in swift with the exception of `for` statements.
 - Use swift's native types as much as possible as opposed to Objective-C NS types.
 - Use `let` as much as possible instead of `var`